zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 2. Without planning, cover the page with random marks (pencil, pen, brush)
 3. Do not attempt to make anything recognizable
 4. When page is covered, stop and look
-5. Search within the chaos for emergent patterns—faces, forms, shapes
+5. Search within the chaos for emergent patterns, faces, forms, shapes
 6. Select and develop one discovered pattern
 7. Repeat with new pages as needed